Valalol/Star-Citizen-Navigation/README.md

 ## Installation

 **First of all, make sure you downloaded a release version and not the source code.
-Release is page is on [this page](https://github.com/Valalol/Star-Citizen-Navigation/releases).**
+Release page is on [this link](https://github.com/Valalol/Star-Citizen-Navigation/releases).**

 1) Copy and extract the star-citizen-navigation-tool-win32-x64 folder wherever you want.